venkatabhinavgale/reskin-enercare/wp-content/plugins/wordfence/readme.txt

 9. Logging in is easy with Wordfence 2FA.

 == Changelog ==

+= 7.11.1 - January 2, 2024 =
+* Improvement: Added ".env" to the files checked for "Scan for publicly accessible configuration, backup, or log files"
+* Improvement: Provided better descriptive text for the option "Block IPs who send POST requests with blank User-Agent and Referer"
+* Improvement: The diagnostics page now displays the contents of any `auto_prepend_file` .htaccess/.user.ini block for troubleshooting
+* Fix: Fixed an issue where a login lockout on a WooCommerce login form could fail silently
+* Fix: The scan result for abandoned plugins no longer states it has been removed from wordpress.org if it is still listed
+* Fix: Addressed an exception parsing date information in non-repo plugins that have a bad `last_updated` value
+* Fix: The URL scanner no longer generates a log warning when matching a potential URL fragment that ends up not being a valid URL

+= 7.11.0 - November 28, 2023 =
+* Improvement: Added new functionality for trusted proxy presets to support proxies such as Amazon CloudFront, Ezoic, and Quic.cloud
+* Improvement: WAF rule and malware signature updates are now signed with SHA-256 as well for hosts that no longer build SHA1 support
+* Improvement: Updated the bundled trusted CA certificates
+* Change: The WAF will no longer attempt to fetch rule or blocklist updates when run via WP-CLI
+* Fix: Removed uses of SQL_CALC_FOUND_ROWS, which is deprecated as of MySQL 8.0.17
+* Fix: Fixed an issue where final scan summary counts in some instances were not sent to Central
+* Fix: Fixed a deprecation notice for get_class in PHP 8.3.0
+* Fix: Corrected an output error in the connectivity section of Diagnostics in text mode

+= 7.10.7 - November 6, 2023 =
+* Fix: Compatibility fix for WordPress 6.4 on the login page styling

 = 7.10.6 - October 30, 2023 =
 * Fix: Addressed an issue with multisite installations when the wp_options tables had different encodings/collations